JudeYu99/academic-website/content/post/bioinformatics/index.md

 8. New technologies and methods of bioinformatics;

-9. Single cell sequencing problems;
+9. Single cell sequencing technology;

 10.	...